MicrosoftEdge/BrowserEfficiencyTest/Documentation/Usage.md

     * `networkUsage` will measure the network activity during the test pass.

     * `refSet` is a measure of the memory used during the test pass.

-*   **-warmup|-w** Runs each of the scenarios on each browser once before starting measured iterations, to populate the cache

 *   **-profile|-p** Enables the Chrome driver to use the passed in profile.
 Requires passing in the path to the Chrome profile.